seanmclane/sm-site/src/pages/posts/2019-10-10---30-fa-project-wild-jungle/index.md

 On the 4th of July weekend, we got a crew together and started at the Lower Jungle.
 I hadn't done much climbing on tuff and it took some getting used to.
 After a couple routes, I felt better and got an itch to explore, so I headed down the trail to see if anything looked interesting.
 Levi and I had brought the bolt kit, but weren't sure we'd really use it.
 When I saw the face of Kong Tower with no routes on it though, the adventure was on.

-The rock in the Jungle can be quite loose, but generally you find solid rock underneath.
-Even so, many of the cracks have bolts next to them, which feels like a reasonable safety measure.
+The rock in the Jungle can be quite loose, but generally you find something solid underneath.
+Many of the cracks will have bolts next to them, which feels like a reasonable safety measure.
 We found a 4th class, loose traverse through a notch to access the top of the tower, comprised of stacked flakes, like someone had spilled a bag of chips on the floor.
 Only no matter how far we dug, we couldn't find the floor.
-We set up a rap off a buried flake, cleaned the upper loose blocks, and set an anchor in a clean section.
-From there, a first round of hours of cleaning trundled the main loose blocks through the remaining light.
+We ended up rapping off a buried flake in order to clean the upper loose blocks and set an anchor in a clean section.
+From there, a first round of hours of cleaning trundled the main loose blocks and used the day's remaining light.

 ![](machete.jpeg)
 *A friend TRs the new route*

 Levi's less-than-burly hammer drill had done well enough in sandstone, but was no match for the bullet tuff at the Jungle.
 Luckily a friend let us borrow his very nice drill the following day, which made the couple protection bolts go in in no time.
-Levi was convinced enough to order a drill right from the crag.
+Levi was convinced enough to order a new drill right from the crag.
 We both sent [Bring the Machete](https://www.mountainproject.com/route/117323808/bring-the-machete), climbing across the stair-step edges, up the tips crack, through the hollow flakes, and finally into the hands roof.

 ##More Drill Shenanigans

 I returned to the Jungle in September with Ryan to check out a route he and Roy Suggett, the main developer of the Jungle, had scouted.
 Opposable Thumbs climbs the left arete of Togo Tower at the Dark Continent and still needed to be bolted.
-Ryan had just picked up a drill at Lowe's the day before and as he started to place the first bolt, it started smoking.
+Ryan had just picked up a drill at Lowe's the day before and as he started to place the first bolt, it started smoking...

 We were at least three hours from the nearest Lowe's in St. George, two and a half hours from the nearest hardware store, and it was already around 1pm.
 Nevertheless, we were committed.
 After our side trip to St. George to exchange the drill, it was dark, but we packed up to do some bolting and cleaning.
 I started levering blocks off from around a tips and finger crack to the right of Ryan's route under a full moon and decided to call it One Giant Leap for Mankind, aptly next to Evolutionary Leap.
 Our midnight drill party set up Opposable Thumbs for a lead go and One Giant Leap to suss out the moves.

 In the morning, Ryan nearly sent and I felt One Giant Leap would go.
-Both look like they'll go in the low 13s, so I have something to train for next year.
+Both look like they'll be in the low 13s, so I have something to train for next year.

 ##The Wild Granites - Part 2